hellostealth/stealth/docs/09-messaging-integrations.md

 ```

-## `sealth setup`
+## `stealth setup`

-Most Messaging integrations require a initial setup.
+Most messaging integrations require an initial setup.
 For example, Facebook requires you to send a payload to define the default greeting and persistent menu.
 You can accomplish this by running the `stealth setup` followed by the integration.
 For example:

 `stealth setup facebook`